ivsou/CS--Diff/README.md

 - If you encounter CUDA-related errors, verify your GPU drivers, CUDA toolkit installation, and that your installed `torch` matches the CUDA version.\
 - Upgrade `pip` if dependency installation fails: `python -m pip install --upgrade pip`.\
 - For large datasets, ensure sufficient disk space and correct file permissions.

-If you would like, I can also generate a short example command sequence for preparing the environment on Windows or add an English/Chinese bilingual README.